Math Fun

 The Ingenious A4 Paper Size Format

 In North America, we print our cherished work on letter-size paper without giving any thought to the irrationality of that paper size.
-We don't know how the format came into common use; it just happened over time, and we got stuck with it.
+We don't know how the format became the everyday format; it just happened over time, and we got stuck with it.
 No thought process contributed to its formulation.
 The origin is buried in middle-age history.

 Decades ago, the Europeans developed and propagated paper sizes based on the 'Square Root of Two' ratio, now also dubbed the Lichtenberg ratio.
 It follows the widely used Metric system.
 The ingenuity of the v2 ratio is that when the paper is cut or folded in half lengthwise, the two halves have the same aspect ratio as their parent.

 The scheme has three series, the 'A' series being the most prevalent.
 Thus, the paper size A0 has a total area of 1 square Meter.
-The Height to Width ratio is 1.4142, being the square root of 2.
-When you cut the A0 paper sheet in half horizontally, you have two A1 size sheets, both pieces of the same width-height ratio as the original A0.
+The Height to Width ratio is 1.4142 (the square root of 2).
+When you cut the A0 paper sheet in half horizontally, you have two A1 size sheets, when rotated, both with the width-height ratio as the original A0.
 The A1 cut in half again creates two A2 sheets, then two A3 sheets, then A4s, and so on.
 The A4 is the most commonly used paper size, the equivalent of the North American Letter Size.
 The thought behind the ratio is ingenious; it challenges the human mind.